zdenecek/mff-rocnikovy-projekt/README.md

 # Bridge tournaments and players database

-This project tries to create a service to store, view, and manage results of bridge tournaments and bridge players.
+This project tries to create a service to store, view, and manage the results of bridge tournaments and bridge players.

 This is a project for the [Havířov Bridge Academy](https://www.bridzhavirov.cz/).